geoglows/old-training.geoglows.org/content/streamflow-model/geoglows-hydroviewer.rst

 View the Animated Forecast
 --------------------------
-1. Zoom in on an area that looks interesting and explore the buttons on the left-hand side of the Hydroviewer
+1. Zoom in on an area that looks interesting and explore the buttons on the left-hand side of the Hydroviewer.

 .. image:: /_static/imgs/geoglows-hydroviewer/animated-forecast-full.jpg
    :width: 700